Ra'Shon Harris: Professional career

-Pre-draft

-First stint with Steelers
+Pittsburgh Steelers (first stint)

-Harris was drafted by the Pittsburgh Steelers in the sixth round of the 2009 NFL Draft.
+Harris was selected by the Pittsburgh Steelers in the sixth round of the 2009 NFL draft with the 205th overall pick.
 He was waived during final cuts on September 4.

 Carolina Panthers

 Harris was claimed off waivers by the Carolina Panthers on September 6, 2009.
 He made his regular season debut against the Atlanta Falcons, recording one assisted tackle.
 After playing two games for the Panthers, the team waived Harris on October 1 to make room for veteran defensive tackle Hollis Thomas.
 The Panthers re-signed Harris to the practice squad on October 3.

-Second stint with Steelers
+Pittsburgh Steelers (second stint)

 Harris was signed off the Panthers practice squad on October 14, 2009 by the Pittsburgh Steelers, the team that drafted him.
 Harris replaced Aaron Smith, who went on injured reserve.
 He was waived on September 4, 2010.

 Buffalo Bills

 Harris was claimed off waivers by the Buffalo Bills on October 6, 2010 and placed on their practice squad.